marmelab/react-admin/README.md

 # admin-on-rest

-An frontend Framework for building admin applications on top of REST services, using ES6, React and Material UI.
+A frontend Framework for building admin applications on top of REST services, using ES6, React and Material UI.

 ## Example